 They arrived at Lake Merritt at 8:20 AM.
 The lakefront was overflowing with war vets.
 A cloth banner, tied between two newly planted Oaks, bore the words: Operation Goose Trap.

 Geri sputtered a few chuckles into the mic.
 “Got to hand it to the military—they know how to brand an event.”

 “Which is why I have the right to criticize their stupidity.”
 Geri pulled a rag out of her pocket and wiped the dust off her visor.
 “It’s okay to make fun of your own fucking family.”

 Clement and Oscar Everett, two of their cav buddies, stood along the shore unfolding a giant net.
-Santiago broke into a stiff jog.
+When Santiago broke into a stiff jog, Geri knew she might not see him for a while.
 He called over his shoulder.
 “Gonna say hi.
 I’ll be back in a few.”